 - a.
-Unwelcome leering, staring, sexual flirtations or propositions. - b.
-Unwelcome sexual slurs, epithets, threats, verbal abuse, derogatory comments or sexually degrading descriptions. - c.
-Unwelcome graphic verbal comments about an body, individual's or overly personal conversation. - d.
+Unwelcome leering, staring, sexual flirtations or propositions. - Unwelcome sexual slurs, epithets, threats, verbal abuse, derogatory comments or sexually degrading descriptions. - Unwelcome graphic verbal comments about an individual's body, or overly personal conversation. - d.
 Unwelcome sexual jokes, stories, drawings, pictures, gestures, or the display of sexually suggestive objects. - e.
-Unwelcome spreading of sexual rumors. - Unwelcome teasing or sexual remarks about f. student enrolled in a predominantly single-sex class. - g.
+Unwelcome spreading of sexual rumors. - f.
+Unwelcome teasing or sexual remarks about student enrolled in a predominantly single-sex class. - g.
 Unwelcome touching of an individual's body or clothes in a sexual way. - h.
-Verbal assault, including threatened violence or sexual harrassment as defined pursuant to Title IX of the Education Amendments as of 1972. - Physical assault or battery of other students, i. - including sexual harrassment as defined pursuant to Title IX of the Education Amendments of 1972. - Use of data or software that is accessed through j. a computer, computer system, computer network, technology of a lab or other electronic technology of this School System.
+Verbal assault, including threatened violence or sexual harrassment as defined pursuant to Title IX of the Education Amendments as of 1972. - Physical assault or battery of other students, including sexual harrassment as defined pursuant to Title IX of the Education Amendments of 1972. - j.
+Use of data or software that is accessed through a computer, computer system, computer network, technology of a lab or other electronic technology of this School System.